hrithik-nandi/hrithik-nandi.github.io/README.md

-Welcome to my personal research webpage, designed to showcase my academic work and keep you updated on my latest projects.
+Welcome to my personal webpage, designed to showcase my academic work and keep you updated on my latest projects.
 Built with HTML, CSS, and JavaScript, this site offers a responsive and engaging experience for all visitors.

 Here, you can explore my Publications section, where I've compiled my papers and articles published in conferences and peer-reviewed journals.